We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 - Case Management/Paperwork: Interns are allotted 5.5 hours each week to write clinical notes and intake reports, make client phone calls, respond to emails, and tend to other administrative tasks.
 Paperwork time may be scheduled in blocks or spread out equally over the course of the week.

-Interns are currently paid $21,000 for full‑time work, from the first Wednesday of August (August 3, 2011) to the last Tuesday of the subsequent July (July 31, 2011).
-As a university employee, interns receive additional benefits, including health insurance, vacation time, and sick leave.
+Interns are currently paid $21,000 for full‑time work.
+The internship will start on Monday, July 21st, 2014 and end on Friday, July 17th, 2015.
+As a university employee, interns receive excellent benefits, including health insurance with generous employer contribution, vacation time, and sick leave.
 Professional development time is also provided (up to 4 days per year) for attending conferences, job search interviews and/or dissertation committee meetings, contingent upon the approval of the Training Director.
-Interns also receive 2 hours per week of dissertation release time.
+Interns also receive 1 hour per week of dissertation release time and extensive dissertation release time over semester breaks and summer.

 Interns are entitled to the full range of medical and insurance plans available to all exempt staff working on campus.
 This includes major medical, dental, vision, long-term disability, and life insurance.